CollectionAfrican Art Archive

-BAMUM Pair of Bell-Figures (150 cm Brass — Malin Sonic Alarm-System for State Emergencies)
+BAMUM Pair of Bell-Figures (150 cm Brass — Malin Acoustic Warning System)

 1. Aesthetic Style and Metallurgical Expressionism

-These monumental bells from the Malin Chiefdom represent a breathtaking hybrid of Bamum casting scale and Tikar stylistic brilliance.
-As Hornek explicitly notes, although this casting was done by the Bamum, the influence of the Tikar is clearly evident.
-The sheer size of the casting (150 cm) is an extraordinary technical feat.
-The aesthetic is incredibly aggressive and dynamic; the crowning figures vibrate with kinetic energy, featuring wide, fierce eyes and complex, high-relief bodily ornamentation.
+These monumental bells from the Malin Chiefdom represent a hybrid of Bamum casting scale and Tikar stylistic elements.
+As documented by Hornek, although this casting is attributed to the Bamum, the influence of the Tikar is considered evident.
+The size of the casting (150 cm) represents a significant technical achievement.
+The aesthetic is dynamic, featuring wide eyes and complex, high-relief bodily ornamentation.
 Hornek describes this as a "virtually peerless form of expression."

 2. Ritual Function and the Acoustic Reach of the State

-As Hornek confirms, these objects were central to the survival and authority of the Malin Chiefdom.
-They were not rung casually; on very special, critical occasions, a designated official would strike the inside of the bell's body from below using a wooden stick.
+According to documentation by Hornek, these objects were associated with the authority of the Malin Chiefdom.
+They were reportedly reserved for significant occasions, when a designated official would strike the inside of the bell's body from below using a wooden stick.
 The massive brass chamber produced a booming, resonant sound that, in Hornek's words, "is said to have been heard even in the far reaches of the region."
-This acoustic power was used to rapidly broadcast crucial news across the region, functioning as a sonic alarm system to warn the tribe of violent conflicts with neighbouring ethnic groups.
+This acoustic reach is said to have functioned as a warning system to communicate across the region during conflicts with neighbouring groups.

-The brass surfaces display a dense, complex historical patina.
-The heavily textured bodies of the bells show deep oxidation and traces of green verdigris, typical of prolonged storage in the tropical environment of a royal treasury.
-Crucially, the interior lips of the bell chambers exhibit distinct, smoothed metallic compaction and wear from decades of being forcefully struck with wooden mallets during times of state emergency.
-The handling polish on the expressive faces confirms their status as highly prized, revered artifacts.
+The brass surfaces display a dense patina.
+The heavily textured bodies of the bells show oxidation and traces of green verdigris, consistent with prolonged storage in a tropical environment.
+The interior lips of the bell chambers exhibit smoothed metallic compaction and wear consistent with being struck with wooden mallets.
+The handling polish on the expressive faces is consistent with use as revered artifacts.

 Summary

-These monumental brass bell figures are acoustic and visual masterpieces of Grassfields metallurgy.
-Their towering, expressive presence and their history as the sonic alarm system of the Malin Chiefdom make them artifacts of immense historical importance.
+These monumental brass bell figures represent significant acoustic and visual examples of Grassfields metallurgy.
+Their presence and their traditional role as a warning system for the Malin Chiefdom make them objects of historical interest.